GNOME/gi-docgen/docs/linking.rst

       [ 'PangoCairo', 'https://gnome.pages.gitlab.gnome.org/pango/PangoCairo/' ],
     ]

-And specifying the path of the JavaScript file into the ``extras`` section of the project configuration, in the ``urlmap_file`` key.
+And specifying the path of the JavaScript file into the ``extra`` section of the project configuration, in the ``urlmap_file`` key.